BEARTOOTH RECREATIONAL TRAILS ASSOCIATION

 Coal Miners Park

 The 49-acre park includes mountain biking trails, riverside walking trails, fishing accesses, picnic areas, a coal mining memorial, and a disc golf course.
 Trails wind around the top and drop down the east side to the pleasant Rock Creek.
-The city and the Montana Conservation Corps (MCC) constructed the park in 1994; more recently BRTA has funded MCC maintenance and extension of the Rock Creek trail.
+The city and the Montana Conservation Corps (MCC) constructed the park in 1994; more recently BRTA has garnered $50,000 in grants for maintenance and extension of trails along Rock Creek.
 Directions: Take Second St. to the Yellowstone Wildlife Sanctuary parking lot.
 Additional trailheads (very limited parking): Beartooth Lane and Fifth St. East.

 Nichols Creek Trail